Our relationship with Viet Nam

 Free trade agreements with Viet Nam

-We have a regional free trade agreement that includes Viet Nam:
+We have two regional free trade agreements that include Viet Nam:

-We're also negotiating two more regional free trade agreements that include Viet Nam:
+We're also negotiating another regional free trade agreement that includes Viet Nam:

 New Zealanders aged between 18 and 30 can apply for a 12-month working holiday visa for Viet Nam.